-14 The torture offense in the War Crimes Act differs from section 2340 in two ways immaterial here.
+The torture offense in the War Crimes Act differs from section 2340 in two ways immaterial here.
 First, section 2340 applies only outside the territorial boundaries of the United States.
 The prohibition on torture in the War Crimes Act, by contrast, would apply to activities, regardless of location, that occur in "the context of or association with" an armed conflict "not of an international character."
 Second, to constitute torture under the War Crimes Act, an activity must be "for the purpose of obtaining information or a confession, punishment, intimidation, coercion, or any reason based on discrimination of any kind."
-See 18 U.S.C. § 2441(d)(1)(A); see also CAT Art: 1 (imposing a similar requirement for the treaty's definition of torture).
-The activities that we describe herein are "for the purpose of obtaining information with a Common Article 3 conflict," so these new requirements would be satisfied here.
+See 18 U.S.C. § 2441(d)(1)(A); see also CAT Art.
+I (imposing a similar requirement for the treaty's definition of torture).
+The activities that we describe herein are "for the purpose of obtaining information" and are undertaken "in the context of or association with a Common Article 3 conflict," so these new requirements would be satisfied here.